Polar Bear Behaviour

 Wildlife photography expedition in May, the region already experiences the constant daylight of the midnight sun.
 While clouds may lessen the intensity of the sunlight, they also create a variety of patterns and possibilities for photography.
 Still we will see some of the coolers from sunsets and sunrises.
 Even though the nights can remain very cold, it is possible to observe wildlife resting and hunting on the ice-covered fjords or within the pack.
 In this bright, winter-like environment, participants can enjoy remarkable wildlife encounters in truly picturesque, icy conditions by joining our Svalbard photo expedition.
 Our wildlife photography expeditions represent the ultimate in polar exploration at any time of year.

-Spots available 6 SPOTS
+Spots available 4 SPOTS (Two double cabins)

 Season Early Season, Winter season